 “Too often, racial, economic, or geographic inequities make it difficult for trauma patients to access the care they need.
 The Stepping Strong Injury Prevention program seeks to eliminate barriers, so EVERY person has a chance to turn their personal tragedy into hope.” — Molly Jarman, PhD, MPH

-The mission of the Stepping Strong Injury Prevention and Intervention Program is to reduce the burden of injury by advancing evidence-based prevention activities through community outreach, research of best practices, and training of healthcare professionals at the Brigham and beyond.
+The mission of the Stepping Strong Injury Prevention Program is to reduce the burden of injury by advancing evidence-based prevention activities through community outreach, research of best practices, and training of healthcare professionals at the Brigham and beyond.

 Traumatic injury is one of the most under-recognized—yet pervasive—medical challenges in the nation.
 Because it affects all ages, its impact on life years lost is equal to that of cancer, heart disease, and HIV combined.

-Recognizing that the only way to truly eliminate the burden of injury is to prevent injuries from ever occurring, The Gillian Reny Stepping Strong Center for Trauma Innovation is deeply committed to tackling this devastating public health issue.
+Recognizing that the only way to truly eliminate the burden of injury is to prevent injuries from ever occurring, The Gillian Reny Stepping Strong Center for Trauma Innovation is deeply committed to tackling this significant public health issue.